anyaevostinar/anyaevostinar.github.io/classes/257-s25/lab-tdd.md

 This runs the tests while collecting coverage data, so it will just tell you that the tests passed as usual.

-2. To see the coverage data:
+b.
+To see the coverage data:
 ```bash
 python3 -m coverage report -m
 ```